k-int/yarm/README.md

 YARM - dev-integration

+# Building

+run

+gradle assemble

+at the root directory to assemble war components and create a tomcat under yarm_assembly which contans all components ready to run.
+Run with bin/startup.sh

+Serve up the client with "npm run start" in the yarm_ux folder

 Root Directory

 * settings.gradle  -- Controls build and links the yarm_dm plugin to the yarm_app and yarm_services grails apps in a dev environment.